 - occupancy for each age group and Specialty Program; - e.
-Document the projected payor mix of the patients, including Medicaid and DCBS children in state custody; - f.
-Document the need for Level II PRTF beds requested, based on historical patient data from patients that have been sent out of state or other substantiated data, to demonstrate the need for Level II PRTF services and the number of beds and type of specialty program services proposed; and - g.
+Document the projected payor mix of the patients, including Medicaid and DCBS children in state custody; and - f.
 Document clear admission and discharge criteria for each specialty program proposed, including age, sex, developmental status, legal status, and diagnostic characteristics; - 4.
-The applicant shall include an inventory of Level II PRTFs that serve children ages four (4) to twenty-one (21) in the proposed service area and how the proposed facility or additional beds will fit into the array of current services; - 5.
-The number of beds requested for each specialized program shall be calculated using an annual average occupancy rate of seventy-five (75) percent; - 6.
-The applicant shall document that the facility or program shall not refuse to admit a patient who meets the medical necessity criteria and facility criteria for Level II PRTF services; - 7.
+The applicant shall document that the facility or program shall not refuse to admit a patient who meets the medical necessity criteria and facility criteria for Level II PRTF services; - 5.
 The applicant shall clearly describe the treatment planning and the discharge planning process, including how the family or legal guardian would be included in the treatment and discharge process.
 For children in state custody, describe how the Department for Community Based Services (DCBS) staff will be included in the treatment and discharge planning process.
-For children who attain age twenty-one (21) that need to be transitioned to the adult system, describe the transition and discharge planning process to the adult system; - 8.
-The applicant shall provide clear descriptions of which evidence based clinical practices will be utilized and how they will meet the clinical needs of the proposed specialty population to be served and how staff will be trained and supervised, and how accuracy to the evidence based practice will be monitored; - 9.
-The applicant shall describe the types and qualification of personnel required to provide services, including certification specific to the programs being proposed, and a detailed description of the availability of qualified staff and how the facility will immediately obtain additional staff as may be needed to ensure the safety of patients; - 10.
-The applicant shall provide a description of the proposed facility, physical layout, description of individual unit sizes, and proximity to other programs and facilities that might be housed on the same campus or in close proximity, either operated by the same
+For children who attain age twenty-one (21) that need to be transitioned to the adult system, describe the transition and discharge planning process to the adult system; - 6.
+The applicant shall provide clear descriptions of which evidence based clinical practices will be utilized and how they will meet the clinical needs of the proposed specialty population to be served and how staff will be trained and supervised, and how accuracy to the evidence based practice will be monitored; - 7.
+The applicant shall describe the types and qualification of personnel required to provide services, including certification specific to the programs being proposed, and a detailed description of the availability of qualified staff and how the facility will immediately obtain additional staff as may be needed to ensure the safety of patients; - 8.
+The applicant shall provide a description of the proposed facility, physical layout, description of individual unit sizes, and proximity to other programs and facilities that might be housed on the same campus or in close proximity, either operated by the same applicant or other organizations, or demonstrating clearly defined relationships; - 9.
+The applicant shall provide a description of how the proposed Level II PRTF's individual living units and program spaces will provide a safe environment and be home-like in physical appearance and structure, but also in terms of family visitation policies and contact with significant adults in their lives; - 10.
+An application to establish a Level II PRTF shall include formal written agreements of cooperation that identify the nature and extent of the proposed working relationship between the facility and the following agencies, organizations, or entities located in the primary service area of the proposed facility:

-- applicant or other organizations, or demonstrating clearly defined relationships; - 11.
-The applicant shall provide a description of how the proposed Level II PRTF's individual living units and program spaces will provide a safe environment and be home-like in physical appearance and structure, but also in terms of family visitation policies and contact with significant adults in their lives; - 12.
-An application to establish a Level II PRTF shall include formal written agreements of cooperation that identify the nature and extent of the proposed working relationship between the facility and the following agencies, organizations, or entities located in the primary service area of the proposed facility: - a.
+- a.
 Regional interagency council for services to children with an emotional disability created under KRS 200.509; - b.
 Community board for mental health or individuals with an intellectual disability established under KRS 210.380; - c.
 The Department for Community Based Services; - d.
 Local school districts in the county where the PRTF is located; - e.
 At least one (1) psychiatric hospital, if the applicant is not a psychiatric hospital or an acute care hospital that provides inpatient psychiatric services for adolescents or children; and - f.
-Linkages with other child and adolescent serving agencies in the proposed service area; - 13.
-In approving a Level II PRTF application, consideration shall be given to the geographic location and specialty program offered by the proposed facility to ensure that Level II PRTF specialty programs are provided in different geographic areas of the State; and - 14.
-Priority shall be given to applicants that demonstrate the capacity to provide or have access to a full array of other community-based services, and applicants that demonstrate the adoption of system of care principles and the wraparound process that includes family driven and youth guided programming and treatment.
+Linkages with other child and adolescent serving agencies in the proposed service area; - 11.
+In approving a Level II PRTF application, consideration shall be given to the geographic location and specialty program offered by the proposed facility to ensure that Level II PRTF specialty programs are provided in different geographic areas of the State; and - 12.
+Applications for Level II PRTFs shall be subject to nonsubstantive review in accordance with 900 KAR 6:075, Section 2(3)(j).